 Food-grade plastics are extremely important in food and beverage packaging, storage, and production.
-Food safety is becoming a priority among consumers due to increasing safety regulations, thus selecting the right plastic for food applications is crucial now more than ever.
+Due to increasing safety regulations, food safety is becoming a priority among consumers, so selecting the right plastic for food applications is crucial now more than ever.
 In this post, we will discuss the food contact polymer materials that are most widely used in food-grade packaging, their material properties, and applications.
 This guide will also enable businesses to pinpoint the best materials that correspond with safety, durability, and regulatory compliance.

 What Are Food-Grade Plastics?

-Food grade plastics are materials that have been tested and approved by a government agency (e.g. Food and Drug Administration, EU Food Safety Authority) for direct food/beverage contact use.
+Food-grade plastics are materials that have been tested and approved by a government agency (e.g., the Food and Drug Administration, the EU Food Safety Authority) for direct food/beverage contact use.
 They are free of chemicals, toxins, or contaminants that could harm food security.

 - Resistance to temperature variations